 A parable as defined by Dictionary.com is “a short allegorical story designed to illustrate or teach some truth, religious principle, or moral lesson” or “a statement or comment that conveys a meaning indirectly by the [more]

 If the message of God’s word is mankind’s redemption and salvation, shouldn’t it include information about what saves you?
 This is a really BIG question with an eternally-weighted answer.
 Unfortunately, we can find lots of different answers out there [more]

 The word Bible is from the Greek and Latin meaning “book” or “books”.
-The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) and might also be referred to as the [more]
+The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as [more]